SpencerGallardo/mysalarytracker/README.rst

   Net income: 192.0
   Total deductions: 48.0

-Although, it's very similar, maybe I will follow up with the first company's city.
+Although, it's very similar, maybe I will follow up with the first company's hourly offer.
 Although the first company has a higher deduction, the higher pay gives me a slightly higher return on net income.
 After a few days, that daily difference may add up.

 **************
 INSTRUCTIONS